puppetlabs/puppet-resource_api/docs/hands-on-lab/06-implementing-the-provider.md

 david@davids:~/tmp/hue_workshop$
 ```

-## Defining the Type
+## Defining the type

 The type defines the attributes and allowed values, as well as a couple of other bits of information that concerns the processing of this provider.

-For remote resources like this, adding the `'remote_resource'` feature is necessary to alert puppet of its specific needs.
+For remote resources like this, adding the `'remote_resource'` feature is necessary to alert Puppet of its specific needs.
 Add the string to the existing `features` array.

-Browsing through the Hub API (TODO: insert link), we can identify a few basic properties we want to manage:
+Browsing through the Hub API (TODO: insert link), we can identify a few basic properties we want to manage, for example:

-* whether the lamp is on or off
+* Whether the lamp is on or off
-* the colour of the light (hue and saturation)
+* The colour of the light (hue and saturation)
-* the brightness of the light
+* The brightness of the light

 To define the necessary attributes, insert the following snippet into the `attributes` hash, after the `name`: